 - $4 billion for Chrysler

 In return, the companies promised to fast-track development of energy-efficient vehicles, and consolidate operations.
 GM and Ford agreed to streamline the number of brands they produced.
 They also won agreements from the UAW union to delay contributions to a health trust fund for retirees and reduce payments to laid-off workers.
-The three CEO's agreed to work for $1 a year and sell their corporate jets.
+The three CEOs agreed to work for $1 a year and sell their corporate jets.

 In return for the initial loan, GM agreed to give the government warrants for common stock, preferred stock, and a promise to repay the loan in 2012, when it anticipated it would again break even.
-GM pledged to cut its debt by $30 billion by converting debt ownership for equity.
+The company pledged to cut its debt by $30 billion by converting debt ownership for equity.
 It agreed that union health-care benefits would be paid to retirees by 2010.
 It promised to sell its Saab, Saturn and Hummer divisions, reducing the number of models for sale to 40.
 It would reduce employment from 96,000 to 45,000 by 2012.
 (Source: Bloomberg, Chrysler Financial to Get $1.5 Billion to Aid Car Sales, January 19, 2009)

-On November 17, 2010, Treasury announced it would sell half its ownership in GM to allow an initial public offering on the stock market of $33 a share.
+On November 17, 2010, Treasury announced it would sell half its ownership to allow an initial public offering on the stock market of $33 a share.
 (Source: U.S. Treasury, Treasury Announces Pricing of Public Offering)

 On January 16, 2009, Treasury approved a $1.5 billion loan for Chrysler Financial, set up for that purpose.
 The interest rate for the loans was 1 point above LIBOR.
 In addition, Chrysler Financial promised to pay the government $75 million in notes and reduce executive bonuses by 40%.
 As a result, car buyers got 0% financing for five years on some models.

 Chrysler received $4 of the $7 billion bridge loan it originally requested.
 It also asked for $6 billion from the Energy Department to retool for more energy efficient vehicles.
-In return, Chrysler's owner Cerberus vowed to convert its debt to equity.
+In return, its owner Cerberus vowed to convert its debt to equity.
 Chrysler wanted the Big 3 to partner with the Federal government in a joint venture to develop alternative energy vehicles.
-Chrysler pledged to debut an electric vehicle in 2010, ramping up to 500,000 by 2013.
+It pledged to debut an electric vehicle in 2010, ramping up to 500,000 by 2013.
 (Source: Washington Post, U.S. Expands Aid to Auto Industry, January 19, 2009)